rerdavies/pipedal/docs/Ubuntu.md

 It's easy enough to reconfigure Ubuntu Server to run the Network Manager network stack instead.
 However you should be aware that Netplan TCP/IP configuration settings will not be migrated to Network Manager.
 If you perform this step on a server on which changes have beeen made to Netplan configuration files, you will lose those configuration changes, and will need to reimplement them in Network Manager.
-If you are a Netplan configuration (or are working with a clean install), then the default Network Manager configuration will work perfectly well too.
+If you are using a default Netplan configuration (or are working with a clean install), then the default Network Manager configuration should work without problems.
 On a clean install, or for ordinary home use, switching network stacks is pretty low risk.

 To reconfigure Ubuntu Server to use the Network Manager network stack (and therefore enable PiPedal's Auto-Hotspot feature), run the following command: